Lumb3/IdeaVault/README.md

 # 💡 IdeaVault

+Welcome to **IdeaVault v1.0.0**!
-A secure desktop note-taking application for organizing school notes and personal information.
+IdeaVault is a simple, user-friendly desktop application designed for organizing school notes and securely storing personal information.
+While the first deployment is intended for my personal use, future releases will support more users.
 ---

 ## ✨ Features